ODonnchadha/csharp-core-design-patterns/NOTES.md

   - Summary:
     - Lets classses work together that couldn't before because of incompatible interfaces.
     - Object adapter relies on composition.
 Class adapter relies on multiple inheritance.

+- STRUCTURAL PATTERN: BRIDGE
+  - The intent of this pattern is to decouple an abstraction from its implementation so the two can vary independently.
+  - Seperate abstraction from implementation.
+    - A means to replace an implementation with another implementation without modifying the abstraction.
+    - Think of an abstraction as a way to simplify something complex. e.g.: Console.WriteLine();
+    - Abstractions handle complexity by hiding the parts we don't need to know about.
+    - Subclassing is one way to add functionality.
+Subclassing tends to add avoidable complexity.
+  - Abstraction defines the abstraction's interface and holds a reference to the implementor.
+  - Refined abstraction extends the interface defined by abstraction.
+  - Implementor defines the interface for imlementation classes.
+  - Concrete implementor implements the implementor interface and defines its concrete implementation.

+- STRUCTURAL PATTERN: DECORATOR

+- STRUCTURAL PATTERN: COMPOSITE

+- STRUCTURAL PATTERN: FACADE

+- STRUCTURAL PATTERN: PROXY

+- STRUCTURAL PATTERN: FLYWEIGHT